 - Network Access Charge (\$/day); - A flat energy consumption charge (c/kWh); and - High-season and Low-season demand charges (\$/kW/month)

-Where High-season and Low-season demand is calculated under the time of day definitions outlined in section 1.6.1.
+High-season and Low-season demand are calculated using the time of day definitions outlined in section 6.1.
 Demand charges apply to Peak periods only.

 Tariff N73 is the default tariff for residential customers.